SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     have chosen, and finally run your script.
 In addition to clicking the `run` button, you can also:

     * Select some code and press `Shift+Enter` to run it in the terminal
-    * Select some code and right-click, choosing to run in an interactive window (where you can interact with the results like in a Jupyter Notebook)
+    * Select some code and right-click, choosing to run it in an interactive window (where you can interact with the results like in a Jupyter Notebook)

 That's the basics of using VS Code.
 We highly recommend that you revisit